 “A man who stops advertising to save money is like a man who stops a clock to save time.”

-Victorious increased our marketing budgets in the last three weeks.
-We hired a new director of marketing.
-We’re actively investing in new areas to develop our brand strategy.
+Victorious has increased our marketing budget since the beginning of March.
+As a matter of fact, we invested in an entirely new marketing department, and we’re actively investing in new areas to develop our brand strategy.

-An unfortunate reality is there is an active culling of the industry across virtually all sectors.
+As a result, there will continue to be an active culling of the industry across virtually all sectors.

 - Competitors who stressed cash flow to drive expansion suddenly have no cash to cover overhead.
-Competitors who overspent on unnecessary expenses and under-saved for the inevitable recession can no longer make rent or payroll.
+Competitors who overspent on unnecessary expenses and under-saved for a possible recession can no longer make rent or payroll.

 They may think their content marketing and advertising campaigns can pick back up right where they left off.
 But marketing, particularly SEO, is all about building momentum.